What's the difference between The Original Freedrum and Freedrum Electronic Drumsticks?

-With the original Freedrum you wrap the sensors with elastic around the drumsticks.
+With The Original Freedrum you wrap the sensors with elastic around the drumsticks.
 And they’re also flexible to carry around as they’re small enough to fit in your pocket.

-With Freedrum 2 we wanted the sticks to feel as much as possible to a real drumstick and decided to incorporate the sensors within the stick, which is a standard 2B gauge.
+With Freedrum Electronic Drumsticks we wanted the sticks to feel as much as possible to a real drumstick and decided to incorporate the sensors within the stick, which is a standard 2B gauge.
 We did this by cutting out a portion of the stick to make space and integrate the electronics.
 The thickness of the plastic is kept to the exact same size as the wood so as not to disturb the profile of the stick and keep it feeling natural in your hand.

 Many of you experienced drift with the original Freedrum, which is where the virtual drum kit suddenly moves while playing.